-For our twentieth Rundown article, we look at the final category.
+For our eighteenth and final Rundown article, we look at the biggest category of them all.
 After the jump, you’ll find our winner and runner-up predictions for Best Picture as well as general commentary about the race.

 (color and symbol key at bottom of page)

 Wesley Lovell: The frontrunner for this award has changed several times.
 The Irishman was thought to be the de facto winner, but Once Upon a Time… in Hollywood and Jojo Rabbit have each had their times in the sun.
 1917 ultimately peaked at the right time and enters the race as the odds-on favorite.
 The one film that could surprise is the one film that no one has ever had in the lead for Best Picture: Parasite.
 Although it is the most honored film of the year, the Academy has never honored a foreign feature as Best Picture, but that could change this year as there’s a broad rumbling of support for the film to come from behind and win.

 Peter J. Patrick: I have no doubt that 1917 will get the most votes but with preferential balloting anything is possible so it could lose to either Parasite or Once Upon a Time…in Hollywood.

 Tripp Burton: 1917 seems like the solid front-runner here.
 I’m not predicting a foreign film to win Best Picture, but Parasite has come closer than anything in a long time.